top of page

 Boots (largest section) by Janet Strayer

-Several years later, the urge returned to create an even larger assemblage.
+Some years later, the urge returned to create an even larger assemblage.
 It is true that one creation inspires another.
-I worked on several paintings during the months that a large piece of wood lay on the floor of my studio collecting possible parts and pieces.
+I worked on several paintings during the months spent with a large piece of wood on the floor of my studio that gradually collected possible parts and pieces.
 I wanted to take my time creating the assemblage because my initial ideas were complex.

-The finished work ( now in Boston), titled Laundry Day in Birdland (48"x36"x5") includes a "laundry line" strung between two birdhouses that has actual small bird feathers hanging by tiny wooden clothespins (a mock-up of actual feathers in white is shown in the photo).
-The companion piece, BirdCentral has twigs and grasses protruding on top and in birdhouses.
+The finished work (now in Boston), titled Laundry Day in Birdland (48"x36"x5") includes a "laundry line" strung between two birdhouses that has actual small bird feathers hanging by tiny wooden clothespins (the feathers used don't show up in the photo, so are replaced with white feather drawings).
+BirdCentral (at left) has twigs and grasses protruding on top and in its birdhouses.

 2 large colorful i assemblage of birds and winged creatures, actual birdhouses, twigs, feathers Laundry Day in Birdland + Birdcentral